How to Apply

 How many times can I apply to GSAS?

-An individual may submit up to three applications during the course of his or her academic career.
+An individual may submit up to three applications during the course of his or her academic career, but only two applications in a single year.
 Submission of additional applications may result in the withdrawal of the application.
 Application fees are not refundable.

 Can I defer my admission offer?